ninenines/cowboy/guide/introduction.md

 using the TCP transport.
 The `cowboy:start_https/4` function starts a listener for HTTPS connections using the SSL transport.

+Listeners are a group of processes that are used to accept and manage connections.
+The processes used specifically for accepting connections are called acceptors.
+The number of acceptor processes is unrelated to the maximum number of connections Cowboy can handle.
+Please refer to the Ranch guide for in-depth information.

 Listeners are named.
 They spawn a given number of acceptors, listen for connections using the given transport options and pass along the protocol options to the connection processes.
 The protocol options must include